 Grade Changes

+Faculty Initiated

-After a final grade has been recorded by the Registrar, the grade can be changed only to correct a clerical error or replace a grade of "incomplete".
-Changing a final grade requires the written approval of the instructor, the department or program head, and the Graduate Dean.
+After a final grade has been recorded by the Registrar, faculty may change grades only to correct a clerical error or replace a grade of “incomplete.”
+A faculty-initiated change of a final grade requires the written approval of the instructor, the department or program head, Associate Dean of Graduate Studies, and the School Dean.
+Such grade changes must be submitted by the end of the eighth week of the long semester after the grade was awarded.
+Any grade change initiated after this deadline requires the written approval of the instructor, the department or program head, the School Dean, and the Dean of Graduate Studies.

-Pass/Fail Grading
+Student Request

+A student has the right to request a review of the grades received in any class.

+Students must petition for a grade review by the end of the eighth week of the long semester after the grade was awarded.
+The request must be submitted in writing to the appropriate faculty member, who then has the remainder of that semester to take action.Pass/Fail Grading

 The pass/fail option is intended to encourage a student to take courses in topics outside his/her major area where the student would be competing with a significant number of students who are majoring in these outside areas.
 Subject to the constraints stated below, a student may elect to take certain courses either by letter grade (A, B, C, F) or pass/fail grade (P/F).
 The pass/fail option should be exercised at the time of registration.
 In any courses in which letter grades are given to one or more students, any student wishing to take the course on a pass/fail basis must obtain the approval of the instructor and his/her graduate advisor on the Pass/Fail form.
 This completed form must be submitted to the Office of the Registrar no later than Census Day.
 No change of grade designation from grade to pass/fail or pass/fail to grade can be made after the Census Day designated in the online Comet Calendar and the Academic Calendar.